-You’re a woman somewhere between 28 and 50, and somewhere along the way, you've realized that you can no longer eat like a college kid, and neither can your husband (you may have one or two kids as well by the way).
-You both have started listening to your bodies, and this has led you to a personalized diet somewhere between paleo and keto.
+You’re a woman somewhere between the ages of 28 and 50, and somewhere along the way, you've realized that you can no longer eat like a college kid, and neither can your husband (yes, you usually have a husband or partner, and may have one or two kids as well).
+You have grown up a bit beyond the diet crazes, and both have started listening to your bodies, which has led you to a personalized diet somewhere between paleo and keto.
 You feel great, and you’ve lost some weight.
 Heck, your kids are even eating healthier too.
-But you keep falling into a rut, and cooking the same thing, and it’s almost impossible to organize your week so that you have good, healthy dinners on the table every day.
+But you keep falling into a rut, cooking the same thing, and it’s almost impossible to organize your week so that you have good, healthy dinners on the table every day.
+Getting the fresh ingredients required for this kind of eating is just too much of a headache, and so you often end up ordering takeout anyway.

-If you don’t already know, a ‘meal kit’ is a box of ingredients with a recipe that is shipped to your door.
+If you don’t already know, a meal kit is a box of ingredients with a recipe that is shipped to your door.
 No food waste, and high quality cuisine make it worth it for those who can afford it.
-Sun Basket stands out with a focus on healthy eating, and high quality organic ingredients.
+Sun Basket differentiates itself with a focus on healthy eating, and high quality organic ingredients.
+It also has, in my opinion, the best and most variant recipes in the space.

 2016: 3 Recipe Subscription

-When I arrived in 2016, Sun Basket was a simple meal kit whereby the user signs up for a subscription whereby they select 2-4 recipes per week from a list of 12.
-They could skip individual weeks.
-The goal was to keep users from ‘churning’ (leaving), and to try to get them to skip weeks as seldomly as possible.
+When I arrived in 2016, Sun Basket was a simple meal kit with a web-only interface, whereby the user signs up for a subscription and select 2-4 recipes per week from a list of 12.
+The goal was to keep users from leaving, and to try to get them to skip weeks as seldomly as possible.

-I was hired by Sun Basket July of 2016 to produce a Sun Basket Mobile app.
+I was hired by Sun Basket July of 2016 to produce the Sun Basket iPhone app.
 Mobile apps are ideal for products that require constant engagement.
-Sun Basket depends on people coming back every week and engaging, and hopefully skipping as few weeks as possible.
-Having Sun Basket on the user’s home screen was an obvious solution to keeping customers and reducing skip (assumptions that were born out by subsequent data).
+Having Sun Basket on the user’s home screen was an obvious solution to keeping customers and reducing skip, assumptions that would later be born out by subsequent data.

 Sun Basket Desktop before the Mobile App